yihui/hugo-prose/exampleSite/content/about.md

     - name: Categories
       url: "/categories/"
       weight: 2
-      identifier: "categories"
+      pre: "optional"
 ```

 The `url` of a menu item can be either a relative URL pointing to a page on this
 website, or an external link (e.g., `url: "https://github.com/yihui"`).
 The
 order of the menu items is determined by the `weight` values.
 If a menu item has
+a `pre` value, it will be used as the class of the menu item.
+The special value
-an `identifier`, it indicates that this menu item will be hidden on small
+`optional` indicates that this menu item will be hidden on small screens.[^2]

-screens.[^2]
+[^2]: For example, `pre: "optional"` will generate the menu item

-[^2]: These may be the unimportant items that you do not mind hiding on smaller
+    `<li class="optional">`.
+It may be an unimportant item that you do not mind
-    screens.
+    hiding on smaller screens.

 The header menu can be made sticky via the parameter `pageFeatures` in
 `config.yaml`: